Share:

 Read warning signs, 'Agricultural & Sporting Pursuits' - 'sporting' used to have a different meaning in the countryside.
 Nice woods, varied trees & winding path.
 Ends to soon so reduce walking pace accordingly keeping an ear out for the ghosts of foxes and grouse.

-Just before gate exist look into field on right for view.
-Exist onto small road - no verge so don't be caught trying to look at view through trees on right as you shortly leave road and get views by cutting back to field gate on right.
+Just before gate exit, look into field on right for view.
+Exit onto small road - no verge so don't be caught trying to look at view through trees on right as you shortly leave road and get views by cutting back to field gate on right.
 Views continue as you progress through light woods.

 Final bit of free walking is a long, slightly downhill section.
 Hugging a large elongated field to left and woods up to the right.
 The monotony is broken up (like the stones under foot) by the variety of width with narrow sections then wider bits.
 Seen fox in field to left.